Cheskieman/Create-Lambda-function-to-automate-S3-file-processing/README.md

 * Create and deploy a Lambda Function to be triggered when objects are uploaded to the S3 Bucket.

+* Test the Lambda Function using a Dummy Event

+* Verify the function was triggered using CloudWatch Logs

-#### Step-by-Step Instructions on how to create a Lambda function to automate S3 file processing.
+#### Step-by-Step Instructions for creating a Lambda function to automate S3 file processing.

 UPLOAD FILE TO S3 BUCKET
 *Type & Select S3 from the AWS Search Bar.
 <p align="center">